mjziebarth/Hurtigbrief/README.md

 ```
 after installation.

+## Configuration
+Hurtigbrief uses a configuration file that is located using the `appdirs`
+package.
+On a Linux distribution, this might be
+`~/.config/hurtigbrief/hurtigbrief.conf`.
+This configuration file is a JSON
+file that can be edited manually (besides using the GUI functionality provided
+by Hurtigbrief).

 ## License
 The Hurtigbrief Python module is licensed under the `GPL-3.0-or-later` (see
 LICENSE file in this directory).